Tom DeLay: Majority whip

 In 1998, DeLay worked to ensure that the House vote on impeaching President Bill Clinton was successful.
 DeLay rejected efforts to censure Clinton, who, DeLay said, had lied under oath.
 DeLay posited that the U.S. Constitution allowed the House to punish the president only through impeachment.
-He called on Clinton to resign and personally compelled enough House members to vote to approve two articles of impeachment.
+He called on Clinton to resign and influenced Republican House members to vote to approve articles of impeachment.

-Newt Gingrich, whose approval as Speaker, both in the Congress and in the public eye, had already greatly suffered due to his polarizing political style and a formal House reprimand and $300,000 fine for political ethics violations, was widely blamed for the political failure of impeachment and the House losses by Republicans in the 1998 midterms and during the 1996 general election as well.
-Facing the second major attempt in as many years by House Republicans, including DeLay, to oust him as Speaker, Gingrich announced he would decline to take his seat in the upcoming Congress.
-Following Gingrich's announcement, Appropriations Committee chairman Bob Livingston of Louisiana became the presumptive Speaker-elect until December 1998, when, during House debate over its still-ongoing impeachment proceedings, he admitted to extramarital affairs himself and withdrew his name from consideration as Speaker.
-Armey was out of the running after fending off a bruising challenge to his majority leader's post from Steve Largent of Oklahoma.
-This seemingly left DeLay, as the third-ranking House Republican, with the inside track to the Speakership.
-However DeLay concluded that he would be "too nuclear" to lead the closely divided House that had resulted from the Republican House losses in 1996 and 1998.
+In 1998, Newt Gingrich faced a second major attempt by House Republicans, including DeLay, to oust him as Speaker.
+Gingrich announced he would decline to take his seat in the upcoming Congress.
+After Appropriations Committee chairman Bob Livingston and Dick Armey withdrew from consideration for the speakership, DeLay, as the third-ranking House Republican, had the inside track to the job.
+However, DeLay concluded that he would be "too nuclear" to lead the closely divided House that had resulted from the Republican House losses in 1996 and 1998.
 Instead, DeLay proposed his chief vote-counter, Chief Deputy Whip Dennis Hastert, as a compromise candidate, since Hastert had very good relations on both sides of the aisle.
 As Congress reconvened in January 1999, Hastert was elected House Speaker, and DeLay was reelected House Majority Whip.

-Majority Leader
+Majority leader

-After serving as his party's Whip for eight years, DeLay was elected Majority Leader upon the retirement of Dick Armey in 2003.
-His tenure as Majority Leader was marked by strong Republican party discipline and by parliamentary and redistricting efforts to preserve Republican control of the House.
-After his indictment on September 28, 2005, DeLay stepped down from his position as Majority Leader.
+After serving as his party's Whip for eight years, DeLay was elected majority leader upon the retirement of Dick Armey in 2003.
+His tenure as majority leader was marked by strong Republican party discipline and by parliamentary and redistricting efforts to preserve Republican control of the House.
+After his indictment on September 28, 2005, DeLay stepped down from his position as majority leader.
 He was the first congressional leader ever to be indicted.
 Rep. Roy Blunt of Missouri took over as acting leader.

 On January 7, 2006, after weeks of growing pressure from Republican colleagues, and particularly from Reps.
-Charlie Bass and Jeff Flake, who wanted to avoid being associated with DeLay's legal issues in an election year, DeLay announced he would not seek to regain his position as Majority Leader.
+Charlie Bass and Jeff Flake, who wanted to avoid being associated with DeLay's legal issues in an election year, DeLay announced he would not seek to regain his position as majority leader.